Important details you’ll need to know before camp begins:

 Optional: hat, sunscreen, bug spray (we encourage you to apply at home)

 The Ecology Center serves as our home base, but we’ll be outside for much of each day, even if it rains, so please help your child to dress for the weather.

-Each day includes a mixture of active games, hikes, science explorations and art projects.
-Sample activities: scooping for bugs in the pond, making a birdfeeder, fishing, catching frogs, making clay birds, turtle-trapping, dissecting an owl pellet, and playing group games like ‘Bat & Moth’ or ‘Arrow Stalking’.
+Each day includes a mixture of active games, outdoor explorations and art projects.
+Sample activities: scooping for bugs in the pond, making a birdfeeder, fishing, catching frogs, making clay birds, dissecting an owl pellet, and playing nature games like Bat & Moth or Animal Tag.